Please wait while the search results are loading...

 Air Traffic Grows/Airports Expand/ Middle East and Asia Have Strong Air Traffic, Business and Industry Trends Analysis

-Prior to the Coronavirus pandemic, many of the world’s major airports had massive long-term expansion plans—some of which have now been delayed by years.
+On a global basis, airports continue to expand.
 A second Beijing Airport, Daxing, opened in September 2019.
-The $11.3 billion facility has four runways in its first phase, and an annual capacity of 40 million passengers initially, increasing to 70 million by 2025.
+The $11.3 billion facility has four runways in its first phase, and an annual capacity of 40 million passengers initially, increasing eventually to 70 million.
 Much more than just an airport is planned for Daxing.
-An additional $13 to $14 billion will be invested in creating a massive economic and industrial region, to be centered on the airport.
+Billions more will be invested in creating a massive economic and industrial region, to be centered on the airport.

 In Shanghai, air traffic has grown so rapidly that a new $3 billion, 83-gate terminal opened in September 2019.
 Airports in Guangzhou and Shenzhen will each add a third runway.